bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 So right now that I know of, there's at least eight or nine people running this because we have like a list of altruistic towers in the repo that people can connect to.
 There were some users before, so I knew at least about two tower operators.
 I don't know what they were doing.
-There's the guys at Embassy these days, which is a Node in a Box project, that are integrating the EOS Satoshi.
+There's the guys at Embassy these days, which is a Node in a Box project, that are integrating the eye of Satoshi.
 I got in touch with them during BTC++ in Mexico last year, like in December last year.
-They were at the presentation for the iOS Satoshi.
+They were at the presentation for the eye of Satoshi.
 They were like, we love this, we're going to integrate it.
 And actually they pinged me a couple of days ago because of this.
 There's also the guys at Voltage, which pinged me about it, I think it was like mid last year or something like that, about offering this as a service for their users.